tomepel/Technical_Book_DL/README.md

 Otherwise, all the figures contained in the note are joined in this repo, as well as the tex files.

 Hope it can help others!

+Ps: If you detect any typo, error (as I am sure that there unfortunately still are) or feel that I forgot to cite an important source, don't hesitate to email me:  thomas.epelbaum@mediamobile.com